pokeclicker/pokeclicker-wiki/data/Items/Light Ball_description.md

-Can be obtained multiple times by defeating Red in Mt.
-Silver located in Johto
+Can be obtained multiple times by defeating [[Temporary Battles/Red]] in Mt.
+Silver located in Johto.